sndwch/poetry-playground/docs/source/index.rst

 """"""""""""""""""""""""""""
 You can install this software and launch the interactive menu for creating visual poems from the following `link <https://colab.research.google.com/drive/1eNTBSLMPpemYQq4n3keKCjVpw_JqY6w->`_ to a Jupyter notebook hosted on Google Colab.

 Note: this will only work on desktop and tablet effectively because of screen-size issues.
-Keep the `Github notes on usage <https://github.com/coreybobco/generativepoetry-py/>`_ open to consult for reference.
+Keep the `Github notes on usage <https://github.com/coreybobco/poetryplayground-py/>`_ open to consult for reference.

 Installing On Your Computer
 """""""""""""""""""""""""""

-Alternatively, if you install this on your own machine (see below), you can initalize the interactive menu by running the following command from a terminal/shell: generative-poetry-cli
+Alternatively, if you install this on your own machine (see below), you can initalize the interactive menu by running the following command from a terminal/shell: poetry-playground

 Windows
 """""""